ooni/probe-cli/internal/enginenetx/DESIGN.md

 These statistics contribute to construct knowledge about the network conditions and influence the generation of tactics.

+You may notice that we record both TCP connects and failures, while we only record TLS handshake and certificate verification failures.
+This happens because the same TCP endpoint (e.g., `162.55.247.208:443`) may be used with different SNIs, but there's no point to try with other SNIs when we see we cannot connect to such an endpoint.
+Hence, this knowledge allows avoiding to perform usless (possibly time-costly) operations.

 ## dnsPolicy

 The `dnsPolicy` is implemented by [dnspolicy.go](dnspolicy.go).